Alabama Highway Patrol: James Fowler

 Trooper James Bonard Fowler became a significant player in escalating the acute racial conflict that led to the Selma to Montgomery marches in the civil rights movement.
 As a corporal in the Alabama State Police in 1965, he shot and killed an unarmed black man, Jimmie Lee Jackson, but was not prosecuted and convicted for the killing until 45 years later.
 In a later incident, he shot and killed an unarmed black man by the name of Nathan Johnson.
 Johnson had been arrested for suspicion of drunken driving on U.S. Highway 31 and was fatally shot by Fowler at the Alabaster, Alabama Police Department.

 Weapons issued

-The currently issued sidearms for Alabama state troopers include the Glock 17 Gen 5 and the Glock 45, which are both chambered in 9mm.
+The currently issued sidearms for Alabama state troopers include the Glock 17 Gen5 and the Glock 45, which are both chambered in 9mm.
 Additional weapons provided to troopers include the Bushmaster M4-type carbine rifle and the Benelli M4 police magnum shotgun.
 Less-than-lethal weapons include OC (pepper) spray, ASP collapsible batons, and tasers.